Breathing is a bodily function that we can control and regulate, making it is a useful tool in achieving a relaxed and clear state of mind.

 3. Holding Your Breath

 A third stressful breathing pattern involves holding your breath.
 A reaction directly connected to fear, you may suddenly gasp and then freeze, like a deer caught in headlights.
 We can forget to breathe when completely absorbed in worrisome thoughts.
+When this occurs, try to focus on remembering to breathe in and out slowly.

 4. Breathing Too Rapidly

 The fight-or-flight response demands rapid breathing.
 If a wild animal is chasing you, your body requires a lot of oxygen very quickly to fight or run away.
 This may look like shallow, panting breaths.
+Try to slow down your breaths, breathing in and out deeply and audibly.

 How to practice mindful breathing?